Crosville Motor Services: Nationalisation

-Crosville emerged from the war far stronger in many ways, with healthy cash reserves in the bank or accumulating nicely in property assets, unable to replace their fleet at their normal renewal rate.
+Crosville emerged from the war far stronger in many ways, with healthy cash reserves in the bank or accumulating in property assets, unable to replace their fleet at their normal renewal rate.
 However, although Crosville focused on replacing its single-deck fleet with double deckers, Tilling had a group policy against investment in coaches, resulting in a rise across the geography of a number of new coach operators.
-By the time that the post-war government of Clement Attlee merged both Tilling and the railway companies into the British Transport Commission on 1 January 1948, and Crosville was nationalised, the coach operators were a sustainable competitive entity.
+By the time that the post-war government of Clement Attlee merged both Tilling and the railway companies into the British Transport Commission on 1 January 1948, nationalising Crosville, the coach operators were a sustainable competitive entity.